apeunit/neueux/content/articles/03_recovery.md

 The self-sovereignty of cryptocurrencies is what attracts many people, so there is no changing the fact that users must take full responsibility for their keys and, consequently, their funds.

 Even though people value the self-sovereignty of cryptocurrencies, many underestimate what kind of responsibility it entails.
 As a result, many people back up their wallet poorly or don't back it up at all.
 There are many accounts of people losing huge amounts of money because they haven’t properly backed up their wallet.
 There are studies which suggest that about 20% of bitcoin has been lost forever (irretrievably stuck in wallets).
-[1](#user-content-1), [2](#user-content-2)
+[1](#1), [2](#2)

 I think that backing up ones wallet is underestimated because such a high level of self-responsibility is uncommon amongst most services and products.
-How many web2 products do you know where you can't recover your account through their customer support?
+How many traditional web products do you know where you can't recover your account through their customer support?

 In addition, many wallets provide terrible UX during the backup process: